0MollyMan0/Minitalk/README.md

 Once it has finished the action, the kernel resets the associated bit to 0 and restarts the program (if it has not killed it).
 There is a problem if the same signal is sent while its counterpart is pending, because the new signal will then be lost.

+### What is PID?

+PID stands for Process ID and is used to identify a process.
+The kernel has to manage many processes, so when a process starts, it creates an ID that it stores in the table corresponding to that process, the same table where signals are stored.

+Each PID is unique, but only for active processes.
+When a process ends, the PID associated with it becomes available again and can be reassigned to any new process.